Living in New Zealand – General information

 - Breakfast usually comprises of toast or cereal and a hot or cold drink.

-- Lunch – Some make a packed lunch to take with them to school and others will purchase their lunch from the Hi Cafe.
+- Lunch – Some make a packed lunch to take with them to school and others will purchase their lunch from Kai Whakapai, the school canteen.

 - Dinner is together with your homestay family around 6:00pm.